I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 With that being said, you can always supplement it with additional CO2 to speed up its growth and improve its coloration.

-One study shows that CO2 affects the growth and the leaf size of Ludwigia Repens.
+One study shows that CO2 affects the growth and leaf size of Ludwigia Repens.

 Check the latest price of this plant at Amazon here